bsn-si/figaro-cli/README.md

 figaro-cli --help
 ```

-Or generate single binary bundle of CLI via `node-pkg`.
-(You can mofify targets in package.json, or run custom command manually)
+Or generate single binary bundle of the CLI tool via `node-pkg`.
+(You can modify targets in package.json, or run a custom command manually)

 ``` bash
 npm run build:bundle